-114. OSCE participating States have committed to ensure that legislation will be "adopted at the end of a public procedure, and [that] regulations will be published, that being the condition for their applicability" (1990 Copenhagen Document, para.
-5.8).
-Moreover, key commitments specify that "[I]egislation will be formulated and adopted as the result of an open process reflecting the will of the people, either directly or through their elected representatives" (1991 Moscow Document, para.
-18.1).
-The Venice Commission's Rule of Law Checklist also emphasizes that the public should have a meaningful opportunity to provide input.
-The 2015 Joint Guidelines on Freedom of Association also specifically recommend that "[I]egislation shall be adopted through a democratic process that ensures public participation and review, and shall
+112. OSCE participating States have committed to ensure that legislation will be "adopted at the end of a public procedure, and [that] regulations will be published, that being the condition for their applicability" (1990 Copenhagen Document, para.
+5.8).173 Moreover, key commitments specify that "[I]egislation will be formulated and adopted as the result of an open process reflecting the will of the people, either directly or through their elected representatives" (1991 Moscow Document, para.
+18.1).174 The Venice Commission's Rule of Law Checklist also emphasizes that the public should have a meaningful opportunity to provide input.175 The 2020 Joint Guidelines on Political Party Regulation also specifically recommend that "[I]egislation shall be adopted through a democratic process that ensures public participation and review, and shall be made widely accessible so that individuals and political parties are aware of their rights and are able to keep their conduct and activities in conformity with the law."176